mauricekorf/CarefullyCausal/README.md

 #> selection bias?
 Next to this conditional setting, we can also have a setting when no covariates
 #> are adjusted for and we assume marginal exchangeability.
 Marginal exchangeability implies the
 #> absence of any confounding or selection bias when not adjusting for anything (unconditionally).
-#> This is obtained in an ideal randomized experiment design"
+#> This is for example obtained in an ideal randomized experiment design"
 ```

 <br>